-In the Strategy for the Competitiveness Enhancement of the Portugal’s Continental Commercial Port Network - Horizon 2026, the sustainable use of the sea's potential is reinforced, reinforcing the national geostrategic position and contributing to the success of the economy of the sea.
+In line with the Strategy for Improving Competitiveness of the Portuguese Continental Commercial Port Network - Horizon 2026, a more sustainable use of the potential of the sea is safeguarded, reinforcing Portugal’s national geostrategic position and contributing to the success of the sea economy.

-Some of the issues that arise in the evolution of this sector are to a large extent the increase in the size of vessels, the progressive containerization, the increase in cruises, the digitization, but also the exploitation of the full potential of the Atlantic facade and the use of multimodality provided by the Atlantic Corridor.
+Some of the issues that arise from the development of this sector mostly include the increase in the size of vessels, progressive containerisation, the upsurge in the number of cruise ships, digitalisation, as well as the exploitation of the full potential of the Atlantic facade and in taking advantage of multimodality from the Atlantic Corridor.

-Inland waterway transport, often viewed only from the perspective of passengers, will also play an important role in freight transport, taking advantage of existing waterways.
+Inland waterway transportation, often only viewed from the passenger’s perspective, is also expected to play an important role in freight transportation, taking advantage of existing waterways.

-TIS has participated in numerous projects related to maritime and inland waterway transport, both at national and international level, in the consultancy and research fields for the European Commission and industry agencies.
+TIS has participated in numerous projects related to maritime and inland waterway transportation, both at a national and international level, in the consultancy and research fields for the European Commission and for industry agencies.

-In recent years, we have collaborated in the development of a large part of the Strategic Plans for Portuguese ports and maritime terminals, and also accompanied the development of European policies and the consolidation of the national and TEN-T strategic corridors.
+In recent years, we have collaborated in the development of a large part of the Strategic Plans of the Portuguese ports and maritime terminals, having also accompanied the development of European policies and the consolidation of the national and TEN-T strategic corridors.

 Maritime and River Transport